 To submit a service request for the pick-up of surplus items from campus (both tagged/inventoried and untagged/non-inventoried), the requestor must contact the Facilities Service Center in one of the following ways:

 The submission of a CCART transfer document to Surplus Property from a unit must be accompanied by the submission of a Surplus Property Pick-up Request Form.
 If you have questions, please call the Facilities Service Center at 512-471-2020.

 Prior to filling out the Surplus Property Pick-up Request Form, departments will need to take the following actions and/or compile the following information:

 For pick-up of all tagged/inventoried items, please fill out and submit a Surplus Property Pick-up Request Form after submitting the proper CCART transfer documents (see below).
 At the time of request, you will be required to provide the information listed above under the "From Department to Surplus Property" section.

 All tagged/inventoried items must be transferred to Surplus Property via UT's Capitalized and Controlled Asset Removal and Transfer System (CCART).
 To read more about the CCART transfer process, click here.

-Within the comments section of each CCART sent to Surplus Property, departments are permitted to include the following information:
+Within the comments section of each CCART sent to Surplus Property, departments are required to include the following information: